jswelling/CMU-MS-DAS-Vis-S24/docs/my_notes_body.md

 * "Seaborn" assignment: be explicit that they should get the log scale by using seaborn or matplotlib commands, *not* by adding a new column of logarithms.
+* "Maps" assignment: be explicit that travel distances should be between centers.
+GeoPandas will compute travel distances between boundaries but it differs a *lot* from haversine.